hpgem/nanomesh/notebooks/finite_elements/how_to_poisson_with_scikit-fem.md

 plt.imshow(data)
 ```

 Generate a triangle mesh using `Nanomesh.Mesher`.
-The triangles that don't belong to the circle are purged.
+The triangles that don't belong to the circle are removed.

 ```python
 from nanomesh import Mesher